Bora bora French Polynesia

 Travel Tips for Bora Bora

-- Language: The Primary language is French and Tahitian, but English is widely spoken in English-speaking regions.
+• Language: The primary languages are French and Tahitian, but English is widely spoken in English-speaking regions.

-- Tipping: Tipping is not necessary, but is valued for excellent service.
+• Tipping: Tipping is not required, but it is appreciated for excellent service.

 Upon arrival at Bora Bora Airport, tourists are welcomed by a lagoon and a fantastic panorama of Mount Otemanu.
-Most resorts offer a boat transfer to their properties, providing a beautiful reception for the island’s honor.
+Most resorts offer a boat transfer to their properties, providing a beautiful welcome to the island.
 The offer has a private fast boat transfer or helicopter flight to reach a larger style, with a memorable Bird ‘s-Eye Panorama and its lively blue color.

 Once on the island, it is relatively easy to get around.
-Bikes, scooters, and rental cars are available for your speed, while taxis and shuttle services are convenient for small visits.
-Many resorts also provide a bicycle or golf cart for guests to use.
+Bikes, scooters, and rental cars are available for your convenience, while taxis and shuttle services are ideal for short visits.
+Many resorts also provide bicycles or golf carts for guests to use.

 Conclusion